peterzieba/5Vpld/README.md

 ## Guide to CUPL itself
 Assuming you're using CUPL either through WinCUPL or 5vcomp, this section has a general reference to the language, device library details, etc.

-Here's an overview of how things work:
-An overview of how things work from a diagram built into WinCUPL which shows how one can go from a CUPL .PLD into the .JED files needed to program a device.
+An overview of how things work which shows how one can go from a CUPL .PLD into the .JED files needed to program a device.
 Note that the Atmel Fitter (place and route) stage is only used when working with the ATF150x CPLD parts.
-For simpiler CPLD parts,
+For most simpler parts, CUPL is capable of generating a .JED directly.

-![WinCUPL Data Flow Diagram](vendor-docs/WinCUPL-data-flow-diagram.png)
+![WinCUPL Data Flow Diagram](vendor-docs/WinCUPL-data-flow-diagram.png) (diagram from built-in WinCUPL help)

 ![A detailed User's Guide to the CUPL compiler and language reference in PDF](vendor-docs/CUPL_USERS_GUIDE.pdf)

-## 🟥 Common Pitfall - Compiler Mode Selection🟥<br>
+### 🟥 Common Pitfall - Compiler Mode Selection🟥<br>
 A word of warning is that the <code>Device:</code> section at the top of a .PLD file is more than just the part number you are interested in programming -- it is actually a device mnemonic which selects different macrocell configuration modes.<br>
 So, if you're having trouble getting a flip-flop to work, it might be because you have selected the mnemonic for "simple mode".<br>
 As an example, the compiler can be set to four different modes for the ATF16V8 (similar considerations apply to the 22V10 parts, etc):<br>